 It also really depends on the blog, and how it’s monetized.
 I’ll be going through each of the most common monetization methods for bloggers below.

 Some bloggers make a full-time income with less than 20,000 pageviews a month, while other bloggers make less than $1,000 a month with 200,000 monthly pageviews.
-It really just depends on so many things.
+It really depends on many different factors.

 Here’s a look at some of the factors at play: